AlexsLemonade/training-modules/virtual-setup/windows-instructions.md

 <img src="screenshots/windows-slack-sign-in.png" width=500 alt="Slack sign in page">

-Join Cancer Data Science Slack by using [this link](https://app.slack.com/client/TGZUWA8AC/CH3DMSHV5)
+Join Cancer Data Science Slack by using [this link](https://ccdatalab.org/slack)

-Or when prompted, you can type in `cancer-data-science.slack.com` as your workspace URL.
+Or if you already have a Slack account, when prompted, you can type in `cancer-data-science.slack.com` as your workspace URL.

 <img src="screenshots/windows-slack-workspace.png" width=500 alt="Slack sign in page">

 When you sign in for the first time, Windows may ask `Did you mean to switch apps?`; say `Yes`.

-Please use a login name that allows us to know who you are, whatever you would like to be called. (as opposed to something like a Twitter handle).

-Feel free to say hi in the `2020-may-training` channel.
-That's where we will be centering our communications for this training.
+When you create your Slack name, please use your first and last name so we know who you are.